eric-ampire/lottiefiles-app/README.md

 <h1 align="center">Android Study Case</h1></br>
 <p align="center">
 A demo Android Study Case app using compose and Hilt based on modern Android tech-stacks and MVI architecture.
-Fetching data from the network and integrating persisted data in the database via repository pattern.<br> Declarative UI version of the <a href="https://github.com/skydoves/DisneyMotions" target="_blank"> DisneyMotions </a> using compose.
+Fetching data from the network and integrating persisted data in the database via repository pattern using compose.
 </p>
 </br>